 Details for preparing the dissertation are available from the Graduate Divisions, and are on the graduate division's websites.
 When requesting a title page at the respective Graduate Division, it is necessary to identify oneself as being part of the intercampus group in order to have both campuses listed on the title page and diploma.
-A copy of the dissertation must be turned into the Group office at the student's Home Campus upon completion.
 Prior to graduation, each student is required to present an exit seminar on the research results.
 This exit seminar is open to all Group faculty members and students as well as any other members of the University community.